ai-on-gke/website/site/content/docs/tutorials/fungibility-recipes/index.md

 # **Setup Custom Compute Class**

-Inspect the following `ccc.yaml`, where we define the priority order of the nodepools.  v6e-1 scales up first, l4-spot second, and l4 scales up last.
+Inspect the following `ccc.yaml`, where we define the priority order of the nodepools.  l4 scales up first, and v6e-1-spot scales up last.

 ```
 apiVersion: cloud.google.com/v1